MonopolyCity.com Logo

 Claridge Hotel - Atlantic City, NJ

 The Claridge Hotel was built in 1930 during the great depression by John McShain.
 It is 24 stories high and had 400 hotel rooms.
 Brighton Park was directly in front of the hotel and it was borderd by Park Place.
-The Claridge Hotel is still in operation but it is now part of the Bally's Casino Hotel complex, and it now includes a casino.
+Until recently The Claridge Hotel was still in operation as part of the Bally's Casino Hotel complex, and it included a casino.
+Hoever in 2014 it was sold to TJM Atlantic City, a subsidiary of TJM Properties of St. Petersburg Fl.

 Claridge Hotel - 1930